Stonefield (band): History

-The group's second album, As Above, So Below, appeared in July 2016 and peaked at No. 19 – their highest charting release.
-Jaymz Clements of Rolling Stone (Australia) rated it at four-out-of-five stars. theMusic.com.au's Bryget Chrisfield gave it three-and-a-half out-of-five stars and explained, "[it] surpasses all preconceived notions of the sonic terrain these rockin' sisters can effortlessly traverse.
+The group's second album, As Above, So Below, appeared in July 2016 and peaked at No. 19, their highest-charting release to date.
+Jaymz Clements of Rolling Stone (Australia) rated it at four out of five stars.
+TheMusic.com.au's Bryget Chrisfield gave it 3.5 stars and explained, "[it] surpasses all preconceived notions of the sonic terrain these rockin' sisters can effortlessly traverse.
 Don't freak out, though.
 The band's killer riffs and headbanging opps prevail."

-On 11 December 2017 the band signed with the Flightless record label and debuted new song, "Delusion", on Triple J. In 2018 they toured nationally with Black Rebel Motorcycle Club.
+On 11 December 2017, the band signed with the Flightless record label and debuted their new song, "Delusion", on Triple J. In 2018, they toured nationally with Black Rebel Motorcycle Club.
 The quartet's third album, Far from Earth, was issued in April 2018 and reached the top 100.
-Libby Webster of The Austin Chronicle rated it at two-and-a-half stars and explained, "[the group] trudges along haltingly, a chaos of genre.
+Libby Webster of The Austin Chronicle rated it 2.5 stars and explained, "[the group] trudges along haltingly, a chaos of genre.
 Hammering prog ('Far from Earth') and blistering doom metal ('Through the Storm'), their momentum wanes with milder moments of psychedelia."
 Happy Mag placed the album at no.16 on their list of "The 25 best psychedelic rock albums of the 2010s" in 2019.

 L.A.
-Record's Madison Desler caught their gig at Los Angeles' The Bootleg club in that same month, "they bashed through cuts off their new album, Far from Earth.
-'Delusion', a mix of distorted psych and stormy desert rock had drummer and lead singer Amy Findlay showing off her impressive vocals, while the dark, dance beat of 'Visions' got the packed crowd to shimmy and slide."
+Record's Madison Desler, who caught their gig at Los Angeles' The Bootleg club in that same month, opined that "they bashed through cuts off their new album, Far from Earth.
+'Delusion', a mix of distorted psych and stormy desert rock[,] had drummer and lead singer Amy Findlay showing off her impressive vocals, while the dark, dance beat of 'Visions' got the packed crowd to shimmy and slide."

-In 2019, the Australian band King Gizzard and the Lizard Wizard brings along Stonefield and the band Orb as support acts.
-Stonefield also appears in the King Gizzard's concert film Chunky Shrapnel in 2020, playing the song "A Brief History of Planet Earth".
+In 2019, the Australian band King Gizzard and the Lizard Wizard brought along Stonefield and the band Orb as support acts.
+Stonefield also appears in King Gizzard's concert film Chunky Shrapnel in 2020, playing the song "A Brief History of Planet Earth".

 Amy Cavanagh, Stonefield's drummer, is married to Michael Cavanagh, the drummer for King Gizzard and the Lizard Wizard.
+She contributed drums to the track "Persistence" from King Gizzard's 2022 album Omnium Gatherum.

+On March 18, 2020, the band performed live at Audiotree, with the recording of their show later being released as an EP on Bandcamp.